8 Reasons to Schedule Instagram Posts + Stories in 2021

 So when a visitor lands on your profile and knows exactly what they can expect to see on your feed, they’re much more likely to hit that “follow” button.

-Of course, your aesthetic now extends to your Instagram Stories and IGTV videos too — everything you post to your profile should all have a cohesive and complementary design theme.
+Of course, your aesthetic now extends to your Instagram Stories, Reels, and IGTV videos too — everything you post to your profile should all have a cohesive and complementary design theme.

-Check out how jewelry brand Chupi have matched their grid and Instagram Stories aesthetic to their IGTV videos perfectly:
+Check out how jewelry brand Chupi has matched their grid and Instagram Stories aesthetic to their IGTV videos perfectly:

 Of course, you should continue to consider what your posts look like next to each other (side-by-side and below or on top), but also go wider and start incorporating Instagram Stories and videos in your aesthetics plan!